UMass-Rescue/License-Plate-Geolocator/Detector/Detector_README.md

 This detector was taken from: https://github.com/theAIGuysCode/tensorflow-yolov4-tflite/tree/master and slightly modified.

-Use command "git lfs pull" when working with files in this folder in order to view and edit files directly (instead of raw)

 The weights for this model are found at: https://drive.google.com/drive/folders/1MqEfknZQ5Q0qX5GkdeTdtCzTq3zVf1i6?usp=sharing To run locally move variables.data-00000-of-00001 into Detector/checkpoints/custom-416/variables/